Diamonds 101. Your Basic Guide To Diamonds

 Just like colour, clarity has a measuring scale.
 As long as the stone is graded SI1, Slightly Included 1, or better, your stone will look perfect to the naked eye.
 The scale starts at the high end with IF, or Internally Flawlessly; VVSI1 and VVSI1 for Very Very Slightly Included; VSI1 and VSI1 for Very Slightly Included; SI1 and SI2 or Slight Included; I1 and goes to I3, for Included.

 The weight, and thus the size, of a diamond is measured by carat.
-A carat is equal to 0.2gm, or 200mgm.
+A carat is equal to 0.2 grams.
 A carat is divided into 100 smaller units called points.
 For example, three-quarters of a carat is 75 points.
-The average size of most engagement ring diamonds is somewhere between one carat and 0.3 carat.
-Do not confuse carats with karats, the unit of purity for gold.
+The average size of most engagement ring diamonds is somewhere between 0.3 and one carat.
+Do not confuse carats with karats, the unit of purity for gold (although these days is normal practice to use the term ct as well for metal).

 With these 5 Cs, you’ll be able to pick out a great diamond that is perfect for the occasion: